 Transcriptomic Analysis

-To determine which genes are altered in adipose tissue in acromegaly subjects, we performed a transcriptomic analysis of subcutaneous adipose tissue mRNA from 7 acromegalic patients and 11 controls (Figure 2).
-We identified 535 transcripts from 157 genes that had significantly different expression in acromegaly, of these 33 genes were downregulated and124 were upregulated in adipose tissue from the acromegalic patients.
-These transcripts form a signature identifying transcriptional differences in adipose tissue in response to long-term exposure to GH.
+To determine which genes are altered in adipose tissue in acromegaly subjects, we performed a transcriptomic analysis of subcutaneous adipose tissue mRNA from 7 acromegalic patients and 11 controls.
+We identified 103 genes that had significantly different expression in acromegaly, of these 25 genes were downregulated and 78 were upregulated in adipose tissue from the acromegalic patients.
+These transcripts form a signature identifying transcriptional differences in adipose tissue in response to long-term exposure to GH (Figure 2).